ebrahimnezhadali8-gif/Api-Login-Rgistered/README.md

 - Automatic deletion of expired or used OTPs using MySQL events.
 - Password hashing with bcrypt.
 - Rate limiting for OTP requests to prevent abuse.
-- Node.js backend with MySQL database.
+- Node.js and Express backend with MySQL database.
-- Frontend integration (HTML/CSS/JS).
+- Frontend integration (HTML/CSS/JS/BOOTSTRAP).

 ## Installation